-Any modification or improvement in the evolution of the species has to be compatible with the rest of the transmitted genome.
-There should be a set of genes or pieces of genetic code of the genotype that is very constant due to being common to a large quantity of vital processes and, whose modification would affect all of them, we can call this set a structural code.
+Any improvement has to be compatible with the rest of the transmitted genome.
+There should be a subset of the genotype remarkably constant for affecting a lot of vital processes.
+It is the structural code.

-The existence of random genetic variability or random mutations in the evolution of the species would mean that they would affect the structural code.
-The effects would be disastrous for the development of the new being; for which, in good logic, the genetic modifications generally cannot be random, especially in extremely complex cases of the evolution of the species, such as that of the human genome.
+The existence of random genetic variability or mutations would mean they would affect the structural code.
+The consequences would be disastrous for developing the new being; logically, the modifications generally cannot be random, especially in too complicated cases as the human genome.

-The existence in the evolution of the species of minimally uncontrolled random mutations in the genome by its nature should lead us to the existence of spiders with 4, 6 or more than 8 legs in nature but with all of the other traits of spiders; moreover, they should be born more or less continuously over time.
-It should be normal to find animals of the same species with different number of legs and humans with 3 arms, etc. Modern genetics is indeed acquiring this type of mutations in inferior animals.
+The existence of uncontrolled random mutations should lead to the presence of spiders with four, six, or more than eight legs; moreover, they should be born more or less continuously over time.
+It should be regular to find animals of the same species with more legs and humans with three arms.
+Modern genetics is indeed acquiring this type of mutation in inferior animals.